Fraquia/FFN-from-scratch/README.md

 We are now ready to train our model on real image dataset.
 For this we will use the CIFAR-10 dataset.
 Since the images are of size 32 × 32 pixels with 3 color channels, this gives us 3072 input layer units, represented by a vector x ∈ R3072.
 The code to load the data and train the model is provided with some default hyper-parameters in **ex2_FCnet.py**.

-With default hyper-parametres we should get validation set accuracy of about 29%.
+With default hyper-parametres we got validation set accuracy of about 29%.
 This is very poor.
 So we tried to debug the model training and come up with better hyper-parameters to improve the performance on the validation set also visualizing the training and validation performance curves to help with this analysis.